Primary Navigation Mobile

 De rigueur for many, petrol cars are simple enough.
 Broadly they’re the least economical of this bunch, but are usually the cheapest to buy and maintain.

-They’re broadly among the most reliable types of cars, and petrol engines are typically cheaper to insure than diesel or hybrid models too.
-Worth pointing out that fuel costs here, as petrol is considerably cheaper than diesel at the pumps.
+They’re predominately among the most reliable types of cars, and petrol engines are typically cheaper to insure than diesel or hybrid models too.
+It’s worth pointing out fuel costs here, as petrol is considerably cheaper than diesel at the pumps.

 For instance, the go-to Volkswagen Golf: